A-Croshaw/cosbranok/README.md

  * This page allows users to contact Cosbranok about enquiries.

- * The user can enquire about events or any other queries they may have, by filling out the enqiries form.
+ * The user can enquire about events or any other queries they may have, by filling out the enquiries form.

- * There are links to the cosbranok's social media accounts so the user can head over to them to make enquiries and find upto date information.
+ * There are links to Cosbranok's social media accounts so the user can head over to them to make enquiries and find upto date information.

 ![Contant Image](documents/readme-images/contacts1.png)